coldshrine/study-notes/papers/out-of-the-tar-pit.md

 #### Control

 Operational commitment ot _process_ the program is the same order as it read textually (depth first).
 Particular ways of writing down can lead to non-termination, which leads inevitably to the standard difficulty for informal reasoning caused by control flow.

+#### Summary

+Despite the limitations it offers the ability to escape from the complexity caused by control.

+## Accidents and essence

+Brooks defined difficulties of "essence" as those inherent in the nature of software and classified the rest as "accidents".

+* **Essential complexity** is inherent in the _users problem_.
+* **Accidental complexity** is complexity with which the development team would not have to deal in the ideal world.

+Any real development _will_ need to contend with _some_ accidental complexity.

+Complexity itself is not inherent (or essential) property of software.
+Much complexity that we do see in existing software is not essential (to the problem).
+The goal of software engineering must be both to eliminate as much of accidental complexity as possible and to assist with the essential complexity part of it.